-The RESA reports the following major governmental funds, the general fund, which is the RESA's primary operating fund and the capital projects fund, which will be used for future capital projects.
+The RESA reports one major governmental fund, the general fund, which is the RESA's primary operating fund.

 BASIS OF ACCOUNTING

 The basis of accounting determines when transactions are reported on the financial statement.
 The RESA uses funds to report on its financial position and the results of its operations.
 Fund accounting is designed to demonstrate legal compliance and to aid financial management by segregating transactions related to certain governmental functions or activities.
 A fund is a separate accounting entity with a self-balancing set of accounts.